Image by Patricia Recourt.

 ABOUT DANI

-Dani is called on to consult for organizations around the world on topics such as ethical literacy and decolonization in storytelling, decolonized conservation practice, protecting the rights and sovereignty of Indigenous people, land/water protection, sacredness in storytelling, rediscovering the role of humanity, as well as empowering heart-centered, decolonized leadership.
-She has consulted for and worked with organizations such as Nia Tero, the World Intellectual Property Organization, MC Satchi, SeaLegacy, United Way, University of Toronto, Sony, and more.
+Dani is called on to consult for organizations around the world on topics such as ethical literacy and decolonization in storytelling, decolonize and intersectional conservation practice, intuitive animal communication, protecting the rights and sovereignty of Indigenous people, land and water protection, Indigenous science, sacredness in storytelling, rediscovering the role of humanity, as well as empowering heart-centered, decolonized leadership.
+In this capacity, Dani has worked with organizations such as Nia Tero, the World Intellectual Property Organization, MC Satchi, SeaLegacy, Only One, United Way, University of Toronto, Sony, and more.

 STORYTELLER